NathanielCSmith/CCA-Advanced-Programming-and-Electronics-Proto2_StairAware-Meditations-on-Stillness/README.md

 ## Challenges

 A brief discussion of what you anticipate will be the hardest and most time-consuming parts.
 I already started working on a project I just wrapped up today where we put these LED’s with a photon off of a sensor.
-Getting the animation sequences to work and sync to the sensor across the photon weren’t easy.
-I built the object, because my partner couldn’t so I don’t know all of the code, but I saw how long it took him.
-However, I have access to all the code and I can at least ask him if I can’t figure it out.
-So I feel like this gives me at least a leg forward as I can leverage and build upon that code.
+Getting the animation sequences to work and sync to the sensor across the photon wasn’t easy.

 I don’t fully understand matrix yet and I think that will be a challenge to figure out as well as the complex math that goes along with running these animation sequences.
 Mapping the correct value to to trigger location I don’t think we be too hard, but making sure the values of light in each environment are right each time the product shifts will be perhaps a challenge.